MajorZiploc/BodyComp/README.md

 17. DONE ----- Fix toast on post of bulk upload CSV
 18. Add CSV validation to clear number formatting before passing off to post bulkUpload call
 19. DONE ---------- Add CSV loading image when post is occurring to bulkUpload post
+20. Add optional should_delete column to csv so that we can do the D is CRUD.
+This will allow for complete crud through csv's
+21. Clean up csv parse process.
+The validate columns check may not be needed.
+Do testing with the csv tool to see if it doesnt care about the order of the column headers